9 Ideas to Solve Plantar Foot Pain Fast

 Consider this quote from Snook in 1972:

-It is reasonably certain that a condition which has so many different theories of etiology and treatment does not have a valid proof of any one cause.”
+It is reasonably certain that a condition with so many different theories of etiology and treatment does not have valid proof of any one cause.”

 Treating plantar fasciitis may become frustrating due to the widely variable results from patient to patient.
 Consistent clinical results arise from addressing all factors leading to tissue failure AND modifying the activities limiting each patient’s ability to heal.
 Incorporating the ChiroUp condition report for PF with each patient will save you time and patient frustration—ultimately resulting in a more satisfied patient base.